cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

 allows it to be is easily searched and provides consistent, high-quality metadata.

 Tracker's UI shows a graphical visualization of the :ref:`lineage
-<metadata-lineage-lineage>` of an entity.
+<metadata-lineage-lineage>` of an entityType.
 A lineage shows |---| for a specified time range
-|---| all data access of the entity, and details of where that access originated from.
+|---| all data access of the entityType, and details of where that access originated from.

 **Harvest, Index, and Track Datasets**